Kurt Hoelzl

 Grey Foam-nest Tree Frogs

-Grey foam-nest Tree Frogs (Chiromantis xerampelina) are also called ‘Southern Foam-nest Tree Frogs’ or just ‘Foam-nest Frogs’.
-Their native distribution range is Southern- and Eastern Africa, in a variety of habitats.
-Minimum habitat requirements are temporary pools of water having…
+Grey foam-nest Tree Frogs (Chiromantis xerampelina) are called ‘Southern Foam-nest Tree Frogs’ or ‘Foam-nest Frogs’.
+Their native distribution range is Southern- and Eastern Africa, in various habitats.
+Minimum habitat requirements are temporary pools of water with trees overhanging branches.
+The…

 Australian Firesaws